AGOberprieler/ginjinn/README.md

+### Attention

+GinJinn is being reimplemented, reworked and extended in the Detectron2 framework.
+That means that the Tensorflow support will be dropped completely when this process is completed.
+We expect to release version 1.0 till end of 2020, which will include the possibility to apply instance and semantic segmentation models.

 # GinJinn
 GinJinn is an object detection command-line (Linux shell and Windows cmd) pipeline for the extraction of structures from digital images of herbarium specimens based on the [TensorFlow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).